 Figure out why your child is biting their nails.

-Simply ask your child why they bite their nails or what makes them feel the need to bite their fingernails.
+Ask your child why they bite their nails or what makes them feel the need to bite their fingernails.
 It might take a little detective work, but if you understand why your child bites their nails, it’s easier to find the right solution to stop the behavior for good.

 Give them something to do instead of biting their nails.

-For instance, if your child bites their fingernails because they are nervous you could work on getting them to find comfort in something else instead.
+For instance, if your child bites their fingernails because they are nervous, you could work on getting them to find comfort in something else instead.
 If your child bites their fingernails because their hands are idle, you could give them a ball to throw and catch or try to prevent their boredom in another way.

 Use a reward chart.